hashicorp/terraform-provider-azuread/docs/guides/microsoft-graph.md

 ## New API permissions

 Microsoft Graph is a different web service to Azure Active Directory Graph, and as such if you are authenticating using a service principal, you may need to assign new permissions to [your authenticated principal](https://registry.terraform.io/providers/hashicorp/azuread/latest/docs/guides/service_principal_configuration).

+-> If you have assigned API permissions specific to the Azure Directory Graph API, you can safely unassign these permissions after upgrading to version 2.0.

 ### Assigning directory roles